docker/docs/notary/getting_started.md

 With Notary anyone can provide trust over arbitrary collections of data.
 Using
 <a href="https://www.theupdateframework.com/" target="_blank">The Update Framework (TUF)</a>
-as the underlying security framework, Notary takes care of the operations necessary to create, manage and distribute the metadata necessary to ensure the integrity and freshness of your content.
+as the underlying security framework, Notary takes care of the operations necessary to create, manage, and distribute the metadata necessary to ensure the integrity and freshness of your content.

 ## Install Notary